-As at March 31, 2024, occupancy of the REIT's IP Portfolio was 50.2% and occupancy of the REIT's Total Portfolio was 59.8%.
-The greatest contributors to the decrease in occupancy are the assets included in the asset recycling plan (Arcueil, Sabliere and Baldi) as well as the Bad Homburg property following the departure of the main tenant in January 2024.
-The occupancy rate of the Total Portfolio excluding properties in the asset recycling plan would be 82.4%.
+As at June 30, 2024, occupancy of the REIT's IP Portfolio was 48.3% and occupancy of the REIT's Total Portfolio was 58.7%.
+The greatest contributors to the decrease in occupancy are the assets included in the asset recycling plan (Arcueil, Sablière and Baldi) as well as the Bad Homburg property following the departure of the main tenant in January 2024.
+The occupancy rate of the Total Portfolio excluding properties in the Asset Recycling Plan would be 80.8%.

-Steady interest from prospective tenants throughout 2023 and Q1 2024, for both long and short-term leases reaffirms confidence in our Parisian, German and Spanish portfolio.
-To bolster leasing efforts, notably with on-field brokers, management is selectively undertaking tenant improvements to attract tenants and maximize rent.
+There has been steady interest from prospective tenants throughout 2023 and the first half of 2024, for both long and short-term leases in our Parisian, German and Spanish portfolio.
+To bolster leasing efforts, notably with on-field brokers, management is selectively considering tenant improvements to attract tenants and maximize rent.